 I work on a consultancy basis with a broad portfolio of clients in delivering business planning and strategic development, research, fundraising, project management, stakeholder engagement and communications services.

-Clients include The Royal Society of Arts (RSA), National Lottery Heritage Fund, Joseph Rowntree Foundation, GM Mayor’s Office/ GMCA, Co-op Digital, GM Culture, New Economy, Manchester City Council, Health Innovation Manchester, The SHARP Project, Salford City Council, Nottingham City Council, FACT Liverpool, Heart of Glass, CREATE Ireland, Liverpool City Council, Liverpool Arts & Regeneration Consortium (LARC), Oldham MBC, The Bluecoat Arts Centre, The University of Liverpool, Bolton at Home, Your Housing Group and Plus Dane Housing Group.
+Clients include The Royal Society of Arts (RSA), National Lottery Heritage Fund, Joseph Rowntree Foundation, GM Mayor’s Office/ GMCA, Co-op Digital, GM Culture, New Economy, Manchester City Council, Health Innovation Manchester, Manchester Metropolitan University (MMU), The SHARP Project, Salford City Council, Nottingham City Council, FACT Liverpool, Heart of Glass, CREATE Ireland, Liverpool City Council, Liverpool Arts & Regeneration Consortium (LARC), Oldham MBC, The Bluecoat Arts Centre, The University of Liverpool, Bolton at Home, Your Housing Group and Plus Dane Housing Group.

 Examples of my work: